 The Regional Transportation Commission (RTC) of Washoe County is launching a new, temporary route that will connect Midtown Reno to the University of Nevada, Reno campus and Downtown Reno.
 This new route, UNR-Midtown Direct, will start on Saturday, August 25, 2019.
 Rides on the UNR-Midtown Direct will be free through the U-Pass Program for University of Nevada, Reno faculty, staff and students.
 You just need to show your WolfCard ID to the driver.

 The University of Nevada, Reno main campus offers two electric vehicle charging stations.
 The stations are located on the third floor in the northeast corner of both the Brian Whalen Parking Complex and the West Stadium Parking Complex.
-To use the stations, you must have a valid university parking permit for the zone where the charging station is located (Silver 11 or Silver 17) and an active ChargePoint card.
-To register and obtain a ChargePoint card, please visit the ChargePoint website.Electric vehicle spaces are reserved for actively charging electric vehicles.
-Vehicles which are non-electric or are not charging will be cited.
+To use the stations, you must have a valid university permit where the stations are located with an active ‘Electric Vehicle Charging’ sticker attached and an active ChargePoint card.

 Get your feet on the street!

 Walking is a simple, cost-effective and stress free way to get to school with a smile on your face.
 Each step saves you money, contributes to your health and eliminates the stress of trying to find a parking space.
 Say good-bye to the woes of traffic and searching for parking, and say hello to your new favorite time of day.

 In order to provide sufficient parking for bicycles, all bicycles must display an annual bicycle parking permit.
 These permits are free and may be obtained on our website or at the Parking and Transportation Services office located off of 16th Street.
 To request a bicycle parking permit via email, contact us and include your name, address, phone number and bicycle identification number.